jbond21/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.
+6/3/21

 ### Project Title
 Replace the Project Title
+Bikeshare

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does This project is the anaylsis of bikeshare trips in Chicago New York City and Washington
 ### Files used
 Include the files used
+chicago.csv new_york_city.csv washington.csv
 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.